Z-Wave-Me/zwave-smarthome/README.md

 Angular app
 ## v1.3.1
 #### New features
+- Add appp: integration of the dependencies between the modules.
 - Local appps: added "Update to latest" button.
 - On-line appps: dysplaying patches in the update window and in the app detail.
 - Improved Z-Wave inclusion.